IBM/kafka-connect-loosehangerjeans-source/README.md

     topic.name.productreviews: PRODUCT.REVIEWS

     #
+    # startup behavior
+    #
+    # if true, the connector will generate one week of historical
+    #  events when starting for the first time
+    startup.history.enabled: false

+    #
     # format of timestamps to produce
     #
     #    default is chosen to be suitable for use with Event Processing,